GluuFederation/docs-ce-prod/docs/source/admin-guide/custom-script.md

 # Interception Scripts

 ## Overview
-Interception scripts allow you to customize many aspects of your Gluu Server identity and access management service.
+Interception scripts allow you to implement custom business logic without having to fork the code.
+Each type of interception script is described by an interface (i.e. which methods are required).
+These scripts give you quite a bit of flexibility to do things that are specific to your organizational requirements in a way that is upgrade-proof.

-For example, if you want to use an external authentication service like [Duo Security](https://duo.com/) or [ThumbSignIn](https://thumbsignin.com/), you would use an interception script to call the APIs of the authentication service and define the authentication flow.
-Or, if you wanted to perform fraud detection during login, you could write an interception script that calls the API of your fraud detection service.
+One of the most most commonly used interception scripts is for person authentication.
+These scripts enable you to implement a complex multi-step authentication workflow.
+You can call external API's, or adapt the number of steps based on the risk of the authentication event.
+For example, if you call a fraud detection API in step one that indicates unacceptable risk, you could add a second step (i.e. present another page that asks for a stronger authentication credential).

-These are just a couple examples showing how interception scripts can be used to customize the behavior of the Gluu Server.
-Both examples focus on login, but the Gluu Server supports interception scripts for many aspects of the access management service including registration, user updates, authorization and more.
+In addition to person authentication, many interception scripts are available.
+Forking the code makes your instance hard to upgrade.
+If you need to fork the code to accomplish something, you should open a support ticket and suggest an interception script which would help you avoid the fork.

-The web interface for Custom Scripts can be accessed by navigating to `Configuration` > `Manage Custom Scritps`.
+The web interface for Custom Scripts can be accessed by navigating to `Configuration` > `Manage Custom Scripts`.

 ### Jython
-Interception scripts are written in [Jython](http://www.jython.org/docs/tutorial/indexprogress.html).
+Interception scripts are written in [Jython](http://www.jython.org).
+An interpreted language was chosen because it's easier for system administrators to understand and modify.
+Java can be a black box for administrators--scripts help make the business logic more visible, which aids in troubleshooting.

-Jython was chosen because an interpreted language facilitates dynamic creation of business logic, and makes it easier to distribute this logic to a cluster of Gluu servers.
+Jython enables developers to import either Java or Python classes.
+So if you really hate writing Python, while the syntax of the script requires Python, you can write most of the functionality in Java, keeping the Python code to a minimum.

-Jython enables developers to use either Java or Python classes.
-You can use the full power of Java in your scripts, including iterators, converting `Set` to `List`, manipulating data as you wish--literally everything that is accessible in context.
-Combined with the option of calling web services from Python or Java, this enables the Gluu Server to support any business-driven policy requirement.
+If you import Python classes, they must be "pure python."
+For example, you couldn't import a class that wraps C libraries.

 ### Methods
 There are three methods that inherit a base interface: